Hawaiian youths win landmark agreement to cut transportation emissions

 Ashmeeta Subra

 With background in international relations and marketing communications, Ashmeeta is excited to use her skills to encourage positive environmental actions through Planet Ark.
 She believes that by taking small actions, we can help make a big difference and be good stewards of our planet.
-Outside of work, she loves spending time in nature and enjoying downtime at the beach.
+She also loves spending time in nature and being at the beach.

 Related Stories